jmstipanowich/MovieRecommendations/README.md

 ![image.png](images/ratingschart.png)

 There were 100836 ratings of movies from past viewings of movies in the dataset.
 The most common movie rating was a '4' rating.
-However, I opt to look at the most highly rated movies (a '5' rated movie) when making most movie recommendations.
+However, I opted to look at the most highly rated movies (a '5' rated movie) when making most movie recommendations.

 Also, I constructed a graph of the number of rated movies for each unique user in the dataset: